AmirArdroudi/AmirArdroudi.github.io/content/featured/vr_platform.md

 ---
 <small>Aug 2020</small>

-Developed a handy platform for game/environment designers who wants to create their prototype game on a VR platform.
-It mainly provides tools for editing and various gameplay mechanics.
-This project is created in our university innovation center.
-I was responsible for tech lead and management, also tool programming.
+Developed a handy platform for game/environment designers who want to create their prototype game on a VR platform.
+It mainly provides tools for editing and creating various gameplay mechanics.
+This project is created in our university's innovation center.
 This is still a work in progress.

+**My responsbilities in this game were:**
+- Tool programming and tech-lead management
-One of its major features is the ability to serialize/deserialize all actions and parameters that are not serializable by default, with a reliable save/load system.
-You can find the open source [repo](https://github.com/Vonderbird/VR_platform) on Github, all contributions are welcomed. 👾
+- serializing and deserializing all actions and parameters that are not serializable by default
+- creating a reliable save/load system

+You can find the open source [repo](https://github.com/Vonderbird/VR_platform) on Github.
+All contributions are welcome👾